 Other Operating Risks.
-In addition to commodity price risk, Avista Utilities' commodity positions are subject to operational and event risks including, among others, increases in load demand, transmission or transport disruptions, fuel quality specifications, forced outages at generating plants and disruptions to information systems and other administrative tools required for normal operations.
+In addition to commodity price risk, Avista Utilities' commodity positions are subject to operational and event risks including, among others, increases in load demand, transmission or transport disruptions, fuel quality specifications, a change in regulatory requirements, forced outages at generating plants and disruptions to information systems and other administrative tools required for normal operations.
 Avista Utilities also has exposure to weather conditions and natural disasters that can cause physical damage to property, requiring immediate repairs to restore utility service.
 The emergence of terrorism threats, both domestic and foreign, is a risk to the entire utility industry, including Avista Utilities.
-Potential disruptions to operations or destruction of facilities from terrorism are not readily determinable.
+Potential disruptions to operations or destruction of facilities from terrorism or other malicious acts are not readily determinable.
 The Company has taken various steps to mitigate terrorism risks and to prepare contingency plans in the event that its facilities are targeted.